297975-soumya/Python_Training/README.md

 # Python_Training

-loops_task.py contains the solution to the day 2 assignments on loops concepts.<br>
+loop_task.py contains the solution to the day 2 assignments on looping concepts.<br>
 list_tuple_assignment.py contains the solution to the day 3 assignments on list and tuple data types and their functions.